athulpg007/amat-paper/paper.md

 ![](https://i.imgur.com/Jefki5T.png)
 **Figure 4.** Examples of Monte Carlo simulation results showing post-aerocapture orbit parameters for a drag modulation system at Venus (left) and a lift modulation system at Neptune (right) computed by using AMAT.
 Based on [@Girija2020b].

-AMAT can be used to generate EDL **carpet plots** which are commonly used to assess the trade space for entry system design considering the limits from deceleration load, peak heat rate, peak stagnation pressure, and total heat load as shown in Figure 5.
+AMAT can be used to generate EDL **carpet plots** which are commonly used to assess the trade space for entry system design as shown in Figure 5.

 ![](https://i.imgur.com/uDxfzsS.png)
-**Figure 5.** Venus (left), and Titan (right) carpet plots created by using AMAT. [@scott2018preliminary].
+**Figure 5.** Examples of Venus (left), and Titan (right) entry carpet plots created by using AMAT.
+Based on [@scott2018preliminary].

 # AMAT Modules